Tanz0rz/haxe-fmod/README.md

 2. Clone down this repo
 3. Point your `haxelib` at the local repo using `haxelib dev haxefmod <directory_to_the_git_clone>`

 This will set up the git repo as an "installed" version of `haxefmod` which can be imported by your projects the same way you import other libraries.
 You can see the special `dev` status when you find `haxefmod` in the output of `haxelib list`

+**Building Native Backends**

+The native backends (HashLink `.hdll` and C++ bindings) have pre-built binaries included in the `native/` directory.
+If you need to rebuild them:

+- **HashLink**: The source is in `native/hlaxe/`.
+Build with the HashLink SDK.
+- **C++**: The source is in `native/faxe/`.
+Built automatically by hxcpp during `lime build`.

+Build scripts for copying dependencies are in the `scripts/` directory:
+- `scripts/build-hl.sh` - Build and package HashLink targets
+- `scripts/build-linux.sh` - Build and package Linux C++ targets

 ## <a name="future-goals"></a>Future Goals